lpabon/katacoda-openstorage-sdk/tutorial-python/step1.md

 OpenStorage SDK and it makes it possible to develop your client by simply running a container on your laptop or system.

-Run the following command to start the server:
+Once the initial setup of the environment has finished, run the following command to start the `mock-sdk-server`:

 `
 docker run --rm --name sdk -d \